afunyun/aifunyun/README.md

-# Personal Website
+# afunyun page
+### afunyun.github.io

-A small personal "about me" website built with HTML, CSS, and JavaScript, to be deployed here specifically.
+A small personal "about me" webpage built with HTML, CSS, and JavaScript, to be deployed here specifically.

 ## Overview
 This project is my little personal site, a modern design with smooth animations and reactive layouts, making it suitable for both desktop and mobile devices.
 In theory.

 ## Technologies Used
 - HTML5
 - CSS3